RLuckom/raphaelluckom.com/hugo_site/content/posts/revenge_of_hateoas.md

 This example shows how HATEOAS is meant to work--not just that the service _provides_ links to available actions, but that those links are the _primary way_ that the user _identifies_ the available choices.
-If we return to the example from my objection--a script to list airport departutres--we see that there are no choices being made.
+If we return to the example from my objection--a script to list airport departures--we see that there are no choices being made.
 The basic premise of the script is that the list of departures exists at a location and we want to get it.
 There is no discovery of _resources_, only (potentially) discovery of _location_.
-Discovery of location is only a very small part of what REST cares about, and it's not relevant to every us of decisions based on new information it gets from an API.
+Discovery of location is only a very small part of what REST cares about, and it's not relevant to every use case.

-Fortunately, we can modify the example a tiny bit to change it into just such a use case.
-Imagine that the airport website treats departures as first-class resources--instead of one endpoint that sends you all the departure _objects_ in a list, the list endpoint simply sends a list of the IDs (perhaps a _universal resource ID_) referring to currently-scheduled departure.
+Fortunately, we can modify the example a tiny bit to change it into an example of _resource_ discovery rather than merely _location_ discovery.
+Imagine that the airport website treats departures as first-class resources--instead of one endpoint that sends you all the departure _objects_ in a list, the list endpoint simply sends a list of the IDs (perhaps a _universal resource ID_) referring to currently-scheduled departures.
 In _this_ scenario, the script first gets the list of current departures, and then it uses that information to make further choices about what to do--it can use the provided links to resolve each departure, or it can look to see if a specific one exists, or it can simply show the user the links it retrieved.
 Now the script is making navigational choices based on information that it